 Other Claremont Colleges Students

 Students from other Claremont Colleges may apply to some Pomona Programs.
-They may submit their home college’s study abroad application, and complete additional Pomona and/or program sponsor forms, if necessary.
+They may submit their home college’s study abroad application in place of the Pomona Application, and complete additional Pomona and/or program provider forms, if necessary.
 All other Pomona College procedures apply.
 Claremont Colleges students should submit an official transcript with the application.